Statewide Library Card Program

 To be eligible to participate, Pennsylvania residents must live in a municipality that supports a state-aided public library for its residents (as outlined in the Pennsylvania Public Library Code).

-To determine if you are eligible to participate, check to see if your municipality is included on the list of municipalities that do not support state-public library services (PDF).
+To determine if you are eligible to participate, check to see if your municipality is included on the unclaimed municipalities tab on the library service areas spreadsheet (Excel).
 If your municipality is listed, you are not eligible to participate in the program.
 The list is updated annually.

 Pennsylvania residents who are not eligible to participate may register for a free POWER Library Ecard to use state-funded POWER Library e-resources.
 Or, they may investigate purchasing a library card from a nearby public or academic library.